roman-milk/roman-milk.github.io/moms-stockings-my-sons-cum-bucket.md

  "No, I've said more than I meant to," I said, starting to walk away.

  "Mom, you can't say something like that and then leave," he protested, standing up too.
 "You can say whatever you want to me.
 I am the man of the house."
-Report_Story #2